 The NO2 concentrations in Ireland were static for the period 2008‑2015, perhaps because of a combination of the economic downturn and favourable weather conditions.
 However, the economic recovery has seen an increase in NO2 levels in urban areas, resulting in an exceedance of the NO2 annual limit value at one Dublin station in 2019.
 It will be important to remain vigilant to increasing NO2 levels, particularly from transport in urban centres.

 There are many sources of particulate matter (particles) including domestic solid fuel burning, diesel fuelled vehicle emissions, agriculture and even natural sources such as sea salt and wind-blown dust.
 These small particles can penetrate the lungs and cause health effects.
 There are two main types - PM10 (diameter less than 10µm) and PM2.5 (diameter less than 2.5µm).

 PM2.5 tends to be a better signifier of man-made pollution, whereas PM10 can have a greater contribution from natural sources.
-In Ireland, levels for both PM10 and PM2.5 are above the WHO air quality guidelines values.
-Bringing the PM levels down below the WHO guideline values will be a challenge, requiring co-operation across a number of sectors.
+In Ireland, levels for both PM10 and PM2.5 are above the WHO air quality guidelines levels.
+Bringing the PM levels down below the WHO guideline levels will be a challenge, requiring co-operation across a number of sectors.

 PAHs are organic compounds predominantly originating from solid fuel burning, particularly wood burning and, to a lesser extent, vehicle emissions.
 A reduction in the use of solid fuel as a home-heating source across Ireland would mitigate PAH impact on air quality into the future.